Can children visit The Bear Grylls Adventure?

 What creatures exactly will there be in the tank?

 - You will encounter ocean marine life of all sorts, including black tipped reef sharks, cow-nosed rays and a variety of other colourful tropical marine species.

 How dangerous are the sharks, rays and other creatures in the diving experience?

-- Visitors are not in danger from the creatures - which are all well-established aquarium species.
-We have many years’ experience in breeding, caring for, and interacting with all these species within our SEA LIFE Aquariums around the world.
+- Visitors are not in danger from the creatures, who are all well-established aquarium species.
+We have many years of experience in breeding, caring for, and interacting with all these species within our SEA LIFE Aquariums around the world.
 Every diver will be accompanied by an expert who is there to protect both the diver and the creatures.